Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Problem Formulation

 where $s_{k,t}$ and ${\bf z}_{k,t}$ represent, respectively, the $k$th frequency of the SOI and of the background signals at any frame within the $t$th block.
 Obviously, the CSV coincides with the static model \eqref{eq:IVEmodel} when $T=1$.

 The idea behind the CSV model is illustrated in Fig.~\ref{fig:CSVillustration}.
-While CSV admits that the SOI can change its position from block to block (the mixing vectors ${\bf a}_{k,t}$ depend on $t$), block-independent separating vectors are sought such that extract the speaker's voice from all positions visited during its movement.
+While CSV admits that the SOI can change its position from block to block (the mixing vectors ${\bf a}_{k,t}$ depend on $t$), the block-independent separating vector is sought such that extracts the speaker's voice from all positions visited during its movement.
 There are two main reasons for this: First, the reduced number of mixing model parameters increases the achievable interference-to-signal ratio to order $\mathcal{O}(N^{-1})$, compared to that of the conventional time-varying model, which is $\mathcal{O}(N_b^{-1})$; this is confirmed by the theoretical study on Cram\'er-Rao bounds in \cite{kautsky2019CRLB}.
-Second, the CSV enables BSE methods to avoid the continuity problem, which appears with the conventional model because each block is processed independently and different sources can be extracted in different blocks.
+Second, the CSV enables BSE methods to avoid the discontinuity problem, which appears with the conventional model because each block is processed independently and different sources can be extracted in different blocks.

 The CSV also brings some limitations.
 Formally, the mixture must obey the condition that for each $k$ a separating vector exists such that $s_{k,t}={\bf w}_{k}^H{\bf x}_{k,t}$ holds for every $t$; a condition that seems to be quite restrictive.
 Nevertheless, preliminary experiments in \cite{koldovsky2019icassp} have shown that CSV is useful in practical situations, especially when the number of microphones is high enough to provide sufficient degrees of freedom.
 The experimental part of this work presented in Section~IV validates these findings.